 After four amusing years, J.D. barely graduated from Queen’s University with a BA (Hons).
 He then worked as a labour relations consultant assisting employers with labour relations and human resources issues, acting as a part-time human resources department for organizations that did not have full-time HR support.
-This work experience also helped to minimize an academic record consistent with the above-mentioned four years of fun in Kingston.
-It also permitted him to be accepted into the Faculty of Law at the University of Calgary, from which he graduated in 1996 much to his family’s disbelief.
+This work experience also helped minimize an academic record consistent with the above-mentioned four years of fun in Kingston.
+It also permitted him to be accepted into the Faculty of Law at the University of Calgary, from which he graduated in 1996, much to his family’s disbelief.
 It was at this point that J.D. grew tired of shamelessly promoting himself in the third-person…

 I am a firm (some use the term “zealous”) believer in management rights and my practice is devoted to supporting employers in effectively managing the human resources side of their organizations.
 I provide strategic advice, representation and counsel regarding labour, employment, human rights, health & safety and other employment-related areas of the law.

 My primary focus is advocacy for employers, including litigation, negotiation and mediation.
 Regardless the situation, I seek a cost-effective solution that respects the fundamental rights of the employer to manage.
 In order to assist clients with achieving their objectives, I provide advice and assistance with planning both long and short-term strategies which advance the organization’s goals with respect to its relations with employees and unions.